facuxfdz/Pet-Lost-Server/README.md

 ## Git workflow recomendations

 - First create a fork clicking on "fork" button
 - Clone your fork repo in local
+  `git clone <remote link>`
 - Rename the remote repo reference
 - Add the original remote repo
 - Create a branch in the fork repo, work in it and make push in the fork